simpleappcreator/simple-app/readme.md

 #### Passport

-Passport is available as `app.passport`, and various strategies as `app.passport.local/google/facebook`.
+Passport is available as `app.passport`, and strategies as `app.passport.local/google/facebook`

 There's a wrapper for serialize/deserialize